neoneww/Solutions/README.md

-# solutions(problem i solve on various oj with explanation)
+# solutions(some intresting problem i solve on various oj with explanation)
 # methods(concepts with explanation and code)